 It’s basically a floating public bus, that stops frequently at different docks around the city.
 It may not be quite as romantic as a wooden gondola or private boat, but it gets the job done.

-You can also use them to reach some of the other islands around Venice, like Murano & Burano.
-If you’re traveling to Venice on a budget, this is the way to go!
+You can also use these water taxis to reach some of the other islands around Venice, like Murano & Burano.
+If you’re traveling to Venice on a budget, this is the best way to get around!

 29. Glass Making On Murano Island